-How to make sure you don’t miss these tax breaks
+How to make sure you don’t miss these tax allowances

-First, have a depreciation schedule done before you throw anything away, track all the items you’ve disposed of and tell your accountant.
+First, have a depreciation schedule done before you throw anything away, track all the items you dispose of and tell your accountant.
 They’ll then claim these tax deductions for you in your first year of ownership.